What is MRSA Bacteria?

 MRSA (methicillin-resistant Staphylococcus aureus) is a strain of staph bacteria that has evolved resistance to the standard beta-lactam antibiotics — methicillin, oxacillin, penicillin and amoxicillin — used to treat ordinary staph infections.

 The name is a mouthful, but the meaning is simple.
 Staphylococcus aureus — "staph" for short — is a common bacterium that lives on the skin and in the nose of roughly one in three healthy people.
 Most of the time it causes no problem.
 When it does cause infection, it is usually a boil, a wound infection, or an abscess that clears with a routine antibiotic.
-MRSA is the version that no longer clears with those routine antibiotics.
+MRSA is the version that no longer clears with those routine antibiotics — read more about the MRSA bacterium and how it enters the body.

 MRSA is a bacterium, not a virus.
 Antivirals such as those used for flu or COVID-19 have no effect on it.
 Its resistance comes from a gene called mecA, which produces an altered target protein that penicillin-family drugs cannot bind to.
 Decades of antibiotic use in hospitals, in the community and in livestock farming have selected for these resistant strains.